Whitstable: History

 Archaeological finds indicate that the Whitstable area was inhabited during the Palaeolithic era, the Bronze Age and the Iron Age.
 Oysters were harvested in the area in Roman times.
 The remains of a Roman building have been found in the centre of the town.
 Charters indicate that there were Saxon settlements where salt production and coastal trade occurred.
 In the 19th century, extensive finds of Roman pottery were found in the sea around Whitstable during oyster dredging, and an offshore rock near the town has been associated with Caunos, an island mentioned by Ptolemy.

 The town was recorded in the Domesday Book of 1086, under the name Witenestaple, meaning "the meeting place of the white post", a reference to a local landmark.
 At that time, Witenestaple was the administrative centre of the hundred of Witenestaple which stretched from the coast to the village of Blean, 3 km north of Canterbury.
 In addition to Witenestaple, the hundred contained three manors at Seasalter, Northwood and Swalecliffe.
 Whitstable hundred was located within the Lathe of St Augustine.

 The Seasalter and Swalecliffe manors were owned by the church, and the manor at Northwood was run by a noble family on behalf of the king.
 Fisheries were located at the Seasalter manor, saltworks were at the Northwood manor, and pigs were farmed at the forest in Blean.
 By 1226, the name of the area had evolved into Whitstaple.
 Saltworks were opened at the Seasalter manor around the turn of the 14th century, and a sea wall was built there in 1325 to prevent coastal flooding.
 The history and development of the town has determined and been determined by the shape and location of the coast which has changed over recorded history due to natural events and human interventions.

-By the late middle ages Whitstable had become a centre of Thames Esturary fishing, including for oysters, and was connected by road to Chestfield where archaeological finds evidence seafood consumption, as well as the Forest of Blean.
+By the late middle ages Whitstable had become a centre of Thames Estuary fishing, including for oysters, and was connected by road to Chestfield where archaeological finds evidence seafood consumption, as well as the Forest of Blean.

 By 1413, the three manors had combined to form the Whitstaple manor, and had been sold to a religious foundation in Essex.
 The manor was seized by King Henry VIII during the Dissolution of the Monasteries in the 16th century, and was given to the Minter family, originally from Ickham.
-Branches of the Minter family survive today in the same area).
+Branches of the Minter family survive today in the same area.
 A royal patent was granted in 1574 to the manor owner for the fishing of its oyster beds, and in the same year, the lands at Tankerton were incorporated into the manor.
 A copperas works was established at Tankerton in 1588, which operated until about 1830.
 By 1610, the name Whitstaple had become Whitstable.